Quasipolynomial-time algorithms for Gibbs point processes: Introduction

-To apply Theorem \ref{th:main}, we will use pre-existing work on zero-freeness of Gibbs point process partition functions.
+{Our second corollary applies for repulsive potentials---i.e.\ the case of $B = 0$---for a much wider range of parameters.} To apply Theorem \ref{th:main} {in the repulsive case}, we will use pre-existing work on zero-freeness of Gibbs point process partition functions.
 In \cite{mp-CC}, the potential-weighted connective constant $\Delta_\phi$ was introduced, which captures a relationship between the strength of the potential and the geometry of the underlying space.

 First, define $V_k$ via where we write $d\mathbf{v} = dv_1\,dv_2\,\ldots \,d v_k$ and interpret $v_0 = 0$, and in the case of $j = 1$ interpret the empty sum as equal to $0$.
 Since the potential $\phi$ is repulsive, the sequence $\{V_k\}_{k \geq 1}$ is submultiplicative and so we may define the \emph{potential-weighted connective constant} $\Delta_\phi$ via